evokateur/agents/4_langgraph/community_contributions/langgraph_checkpoint_howto/README.md

 `'1f0ddfc5-39a6-6116-8005-423c2c2a09e6'`

-However, we need to know the whole history of the graph invocation that involves multiple StateSnapshots.
+However, we need to know the whole history of the graph invocation that involves multiple StateSnapshots. `graph.get_state_history` will do the trick.

 ```
 list(graph.get_state_history(config))
 ```